uwu-octane/alg_lab/README.md

 ## Requirements

 * Good programming skills in Python, as the whole course will be in Python and there won't be time for us to teach you Python.
 * Basic knowledge on algorithms. _Algorithms and Datastructures 1_ is mandatory. _Algorithms and Datastructures 2_ and _Network Algorithms_ are recommendable.
-If you already heard _Algorithm Engineering (Keldenich/Krupke)_ you may be overqualifyed for the first part and can directly start with a project.
+If you already attended _Algorithm Engineering (Keldenich/Krupke)_ you may be overqualifyed for the first part and can directly start with a project.
 * A unix system (can be a virtual machine) and basic knowledge on how to use it.
 It is possible to run most things also on Windows, but we cannot provide support.
 * Basic skills with Git.
 This is actually something you can quickly learn, but you have to do it on your own.